 Kinship care is when a child lives full-time or most of the time with a relative or family friend, usually because their parents are not able to care for them.
-There are more than 130,000 children in kinship care in England - that's three times the number in unrelated foster care.
+The best estimate we have suggests there are more than 141,000 children in kinship care in England and Wales - that's three times the number in unrelated foster care.
 Grandparents are most commonly kinship carers, but they can also be older siblings, aunts, uncles, cousins and family friends.
+Kinship care can take many forms, and the rights, responsibilities and support available to kinship families depends largely on the type of arrangement they have.